wsor4035/dev.luanti.org/content/for-creators/lua-optimization-tips.md

 Always use z, y, x ordering unless there's a good reason not to.

 * Keeps cache coherency
-* Opens opportunity to use simple arithmetic to calculate indicies
+* Opens opportunity to use simple arithmetic to calculate indices

 ### Prefer local variables